 Real Estate Market

-The Dayton-area housing market is expected to continue its “banner year” momentum in 2020, according to a report published in the Dayton Business Journal.
-Conditions in the market appear to be favoring rental property investors this year.
-Housing inventory is tight and there isn’t a lot of affordable housing available for first-time buyers, which may be one reason why more people rent in Dayton than own.
+Conditions in the Dayton real estate market appear to be favoring rental property investors this year.
+Housing inventory is tight and there isn’t a lot of affordable housing available for first-time buyers, which may be one reason why nearly as many people rent in Dayton than own.

 Key Market Stats: